V. S. Naipaul: Later works

 In 1974, Naipaul wrote the novel Guerrillas, following a creative slump that lasted several years.
 His editor at André Deutsch, Diana Athill, made minor suggestions for improving the book, which led Naipaul to leave the publishing house.
 He returned a few weeks later.
 A Bend in the River, published in 1979, marks the beginning of his exploration of native historical traditions, deviating from his usual "New World" examinations.
 Naipaul also covered the 1984 Republican National Convention in Dallas, Texas, at the behest of Robert B. Silvers, editor of The New York Review of Books, after which Naipaul wrote "Among the Republicans", an anthropological study of a "white tribe in the United States".

 In 1987, The Enigma of Arrival, a novel in five sections, was published.

 In his 1998 non-fiction book Beyond Belief: Islamic Excursions Among the Converted Peoples, Naipaul argued that Islam is a form of Arab imperialism that destroys other cultures.

-Naipaul continued to write non-fiction works, his last being The Masque of Africa: Glimpses of African Belief (2010), written following the author's trips to Africa in 2008–09.
+Naipaul continued to write non-fiction works, his last being The Masque of Africa: Glimpses of African Belief (2010), written following his trips to Africa in 2008–09.
 The book explores indigenous religious beliefs and rituals, where Naipaul portrays the countries he visited in real life as bleak, and the people primitive.